aron-s/NinePuzzle/README.md

 # NinePuzzle
-A program solviong NinePuzzle using BFS.
+A program solving NinePuzzle using BFS.